 My name is Jeff.
-I’m a father of two boys: the eldest is currently 6 years old and the youngest is almost 3.
+I’m a father of two boys: the eldest is currently 8 years old and the youngest is almost 5.
 My older son is what some people term a ‘late talking child’.
-Raising him has been a challenge, to put it mildly, but he has made some astonishing progress in his communication skills recently.
-For almost the last 2 years, I have been a stay at home dad.
-I believe I’m doing a pretty damn good job of it too.
+Raising him has been a challenge, to put it mildly, but he has made some astonishing progress in his communication skills.
+I have been a stay at home dad at different times in my children’s lives.
+I’m not the perfect dad, but I think I’m doing a pretty good job.

 Growing up, I never had a dad, as I was raised by a single mother.
 Having kids of my own has been a struggle since I don’t have any childhood memories to tell me what exactly a dad does.
 However, I feel it’s almost been a good thing, in a way, because I don’t have any reason to follow tradition, and I get to make up my own way of doing this fatherhood thing.

 Currently, I’m 42 years old.
 In my early 20s, I spent a lot of time working in construction.
 Right after the 9/11 attacks in New York, I decided to join the US Navy and I supported both the war in Iraq and the war against terrorism.
 I have non-combat PTSD from my time in the Navy, but I can’t get treatment or disability for it because I had a Top Secret Clearance and exited the force with an Other Than Honorable Discharge.
 After leaving the Navy, I pursued a bachelors degree and my first son was born during my senior year in school.
 Surprisingly, I found I got better grades after he was born than I did before.

 Bad luck and circumstance led to my failure to find a job after graduation, and I had to suffer through low paying jobs while trying to raise a family.
 After a painful divorce and even more traumatic custody battle, I am a stay at home dad again.
 There’s more details to the story, but I find myself in the career that I always wanted.
 Stay at home dad.